KaranBalakumar/Imu-GNSS/README.md

-# Imu-GPS Sensor Fusion with Iterative Error State Kalman Filter
+# Imu-GNSS Sensor Fusion
+This repository Imu and GNSS based combined navigation using Iterative Error State Kalman Filter.

-# Contents
+# How To Run
 1. `process_gnss`: sparse (10hz) global prior observation
     - After executing it, you can fine the result file at `data/gnss_output.txt`
 2. `run_imu_integration`: imu only propagtations with no any measurements